apache/mesos/docs/endpoints/logging/toggle.md

 ### DESCRIPTION ###
 The libprocess library uses [glog][glog] for logging.
-The library only uses verbose logging which means nothing will be output unless the verbosity level is set (by default it's 0, libprocess useslevels 1, 2, and 3).
+The library only uses verbose logging which means nothing will be output unless the verbosity level is set (by default it's 0, libprocess uses levels 1, 2, and 3).

 **NOTE:** If your application uses glog this will also affect your verbose logging.